cponcej/awesome-tech/docs/hr.md

 - [Which is the best country to be a working woman? 🌟](http://www.weforum.org/agenda/2016/02/where-is-the-best-country-to-be-a-working-woman)
 - [Employer Loved Me...
 Then Rejected Me](https://www.linkedin.com/pulse/employer-loved-me-rejected-j-t-o-donnell)
 - [VW damaged by a culture of fear 🌟](https://www.linkedin.com/pulse/vw-damaged-culture-fear-l-david-marquet)
+- [Forbes: Seven Ways To Inspire Your Team To Collaborate 🌟🌟🌟](http://www.forbes.com/sites/carolkinseygoman/2016/02/21/seven-ways-to-inspire-your-team-to-collaborate) “How many of you are totally comfortable sharing information with others in your organization?”

 [![Should I Quit, Or Wait For My Boss To Get Fired?](images/forbes_leadership.png)](http://www.forbes.com/sites/lizryan/2016/01/22/should-i-quit-or-wait-for-my-boss-to-get-fired/)